eviews-support/py2eviews/README.rst

     >>> dtsq = pa.date_range('1998q1', periods = 12, freq = 'Q')
     >>> indicator = pa.Series([98.2, 100.8, 102.2, 100.8, 99., 101.6, 102.7, 101.5, 100.5, 103., 103.5, 101.5], index = dtsq, name = 'indicator')

-*	Load the **pyeviews** package and create a custom COM application object so we can customize our settings.
+*	Load the **py2eviews** package and create a custom COM application object so we can customize our settings.
 Set `showwindow` (which displays the EViews window) to True.
 Then call the `PutPythonAsWF` function to create pages for the benchmark and indicator series:

 .. code-block:: python

-    >>> import pyeviews as evp
+    >>> import py2eviews as evp
     >>> eviewsapp = evp.GetEViewsApp(instance='new', showwindow=True)
     >>> evp.PutPythonAsWF(benchmark, app=eviewsapp)
     >>> evp.PutPythonAsWF(indicator, app=eviewsapp, newwf=False)

-Behind the scenes, **pyeviews** will detect if the DatetimeIndex of your **pandas** object (if you have one) needs to be adjusted to match EViews' dating customs.
+Behind the scenes, **py2eviews** will detect if the DatetimeIndex of your **pandas** object (if you have one) needs to be adjusted to match EViews' dating customs.
 Since EViews assigns dates to be the beginning of a given period depending on the frequency, this can lead to misalignment issues and unexpected results when calculations are performed.
 For example, a DatetimeIndex with an annual 'A' frequency and a date of 2000-12-31 will be assigned an internal EViews date of 2000-12-01.
-In this case, **pyeviews** will adjust the date to 2000-01-01 before pushing the data to EViews.
+In this case, **py2eviews** will adjust the date to 2000-01-01 before pushing the data to EViews.

 *	Name the pages of the workfile: